 Can autism be diagnosed at age 2?

 Diagnosing autism can be challenging.
-Your doctor will generally look at your child’s developmental history, as well as their communication and behavior, to make a diagnosis.
+Your doctor will look at your child’s developmental history, as well as their communication and behavior, to make a diagnosis.

 While autism can sometimes be diagnosed at age 18 months or younger, by age 2 most diagnoses performed by qualified professionals are reliable.
 However, some children don’t receive a diagnosis until they’re older, even into their teen or adult years.

-Various experts can diagnose autism.
+Different experts can diagnose autism.
 These professionals may include psychologists, pediatricians, and neurologists.
 Psychologists are a big part of the diagnostic process.

 Talking with the child